-Deciding whether or not to refinance your mortgage is a big decision that should be considered carefully.
+Deciding when you should refinance your mortgage is a big decision that should be carefully considered.
 If you are currently paying off a large home loan, refinancing your mortgage for even a small percentage difference in your interest rate can result in major monthly savings.

-You will need to pay closing costs if you refinance.
-While refinancing your mortgage will result in a lower monthly payment, be sure that you will own your home long enough to cover the closing costs.
+You will need to pay closing costs if you decide to refinance.
+While refinancing your mortgage will result in a lower monthly payment, be sure that you will own your home long enough to cover these costs.
 To better understand this, calculate the point at which your decreased monthly payment will cover the cost of refinancing — also known as the breakeven point.
-If you plan on selling your home prior to the breakeven point, refinancing your mortgage now is most likely an unwise financial decision.
+If you plan on selling your home prior to the breakeven point, now may not be the time to refinance your mortgage.

-The more equity you have, the better the rates you can access.
+Always take equity into consideration when deciding to refinance your mortgage.
+The more equity you have, the better rates you can access.
 You can even avoid mortgage insurance.
-Home equity comes into play even more if the reason for refinancing is to access cash.
+Home equity comes into play even more if your reason for refinancing is to access cash.
 As an example, owing $100,000 on your mortgage with $50,000 available equity may allow for a new loan of $125,000.
 With a lower interest rate, your monthly payments may stay the same while you cash out the extra $25,000.